- Choose your path

 Open the project in IntelliJ, as well as the Qodo chat prompt.

-Paste our coding guidelines into the prompt.
+Paste our coding guidelines into the prompt and hit return to accept them.

 Paste the following into the Qodo prompt and accept the recommended code changes:

-Get an OpenAI key and run:
+Setup yourOpenAI key and run:

 export OPENAI_API_KEY='replace with your key here'